 So what makes soccer training the ‘right’ training?
-Well, a few years ago my wife brought me an article from one of the magazines she reads, North Texas Child.
-She said, “You’ve got to read and blog about this article; it states everything you’re always ranting about.
-Things like when a player tells you they’ve been injured or another parent asks you for recommendations on who to see professionally about concerns over their [sprains, strains, or rehabilitation].”
+A few years ago my wife brought me an article from a local magazine.
+She said, “You should read and blog about this article; it states everything you’re always talking about.
+Things like when a player tells you they’ve been injured.
+Recommendations on who to see professionally about concerns over their [sprains, strains, or rehabilitation].”
 To me the right training is teaching technique to the right age group.
-There’s too much time wasted at practice when there are kids standing in lines or simply not being taught what parts of the feet and ball to connect.
+There’s too much time wasted at practice when there are kids standing in lines.
+Also kids are not being taught what parts of the foot and ball to connect.

 The myth of what soccer parents want

 In the North Texas Child article, and from other people who have been around the game, it is implied that so many parents want or hope that their kids are going to get a scholarship or play pro soccer.

 I disagree with people who think most soccer parents are in it for scholarship.

 Most of the parents who get extra training recognize that their kids love soccer, therefore seek resources to help them improve.
 To give their kids the best opportunity in something they love.
 They know anything could happen between now and college.

 What is too much soccer?

 As to the wear on our youth, the experts and professionals in soccer say the quantity of games being played is too much.

 This and bad technical training is decreasing the athlete’s level of play / competition, their desire to play, and their ability to play due to injury.

 Now 10 year old kids are running 3 miles in the hot climate.
 I personally did not run 3+ miles until high school and college and not even that often.